cloudmesh-community/fa19-516-174/project/report.md

 * Uploaded files to MongoDB database
 * Wrote API programs for 4 AI services
 * Wrote programs for the Scikit-Learn and Keras Logistic Regression.
+* Finished the Image Classification API based on Keras.
+(I have an issue with uploading an image and have to find a way to do that.)

 ## Benchmark and Evaluation